Tomás Podstawski: Vitória Setúbal

 On 12 June 2017, Podstawski signed a three-year contract for Vitória de Setúbal.
 He made his Primeira Liga debut on 6 August in a 1–1 home draw against Moreirense FC, and scored his first goal in the division on 30 October, consolation as a substitute in a 5–2 away defeat to Portimonense SC.

 On 27 January 2018, Podstwaski was the only player to miss his penalty shootout attempt in the final of the Taça da Liga, lost to Sporting CP after a 1–1 draw in regulation time.
 He was also booked for handling the ball in his own box late into the game, which led to Bas Dost's equaliser.

 Pogoń Szczecin

 On 27 August 2018, Podstawski joined Polish club Pogoń Szczecin on a three-year deal.
 His maiden appearance in the Ekstraklasa occurred four days later, when he played the entire 1–1 draw away to Górnik Zabrze, and his first goal came on 27 October in a 3–0 home victory over Lech Poznań.

-Stabæk
+Later career

 Having been without a club in the summer, Podstawski signed for Stabæk Fotball on 20 September 2021, for the rest of the year; the team from Oslo were in last place in Eliteserien.

-Bnei Yehuda

 Podstawski moved to Bnei Yehuda Tel Aviv F.C. of the Israeli Liga Leumit on 1 February 2022.
+On 28 June, he moved to the fourth foreign country in two years, signing for newly promoted Cypriot First Division club Karmiotissa FC.

+On 6 September 2023, Podstawski returned to Poland and its top tier to undergo a trial at Piast Gliwice, closing a 3–0 friendly win over Ruch Chorzów shortly after; on the 18th, he joined the latter on a one-year contract with an option for another two years.
+He scored on his debut in a 3–5 home loss to Raków Częstochowa six days later, and left the club by mutual consent in February 2024.